TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Limitations

 \section{Limitations}

-Since our work adapts a pre-trained single-arm VLA's \textit{representations} for bimanual tasks, a current limitation is that the model forgets its single-arm manipulation skills after fine-tuning.
-Future research into mechanisms that prevent this forgetting could address data scarcity by integrating diverse data, while also improving model explainability and better generalization capability to unseen tasks.
+Generalization remains limited due to the visual disparity of two arms, which differs from the single-arm pretraining distribution.
+Future research into mechanisms that prevent this could address data scarcity by integrating diverse data, while also improving the model explainability and the better generalization ability to unseen tasks.

-Moreover, the choice of action space is critical for VLA models, particularly for knowledge transfer.
-We adopt absolute end-effector (EEF) pose control because it provides an embodiment-agnostic representation essential for our single-arm transfer strategy.
-In contrast, joint positions are specific to a robot's degrees of freedom (DOF), making them unsuitable for direct policy transfer.
-We believe that exploring relative absolute actions~\citep{Chi-RSS-24} or developing a shared representation across diverse embodiments could enable more efficient transfer.